Uzoamaka K. Dike, MD, Tejal Mistry, MD, Nirav Thosani, MD, MHA

 Video Link: View Video

-Introduction: Up to 5 percent of upper gastrointestinal bleeds are due to tumors and re-bleeding is common.
-Most patients with severe hemorrhaging esophageal and gastric tumors have a poor prognosis, resulting in death within 1 year.
+Introduction: 1 to 5 percent of upper gastrointestinal bleeds are due to tumors and it is not atypical for re-bleeding to occur.
+Most patients who experience severe hemorrhaging esophageal and gastric tumors die within 12 months.
 Currently, there are no well-defined guidelines regarding the implementation of cyanoacrylate glue in bleeding gastrointestinal tumors.

-Our primary aim is to demonstrate a novel technique for achieving hemostasis in a tumor bleed.
+Our primary aim is to demonstrate a novel technique for achieving hemostasis in an actively bleeding tumor.

 Citation: Uzoamaka K. Dike, MD, Tejal Mistry, MD, Nirav Thosani, MD, MHA.
-P0249 - ACHIEVING HEMOSTASIS IN A GASTRIC TUMOR WITH COLOR DOPPLER-ENDOSCOPIC ULTRASOUND GUIDED CYANOACRYLATE GLUE.
-Program No. P0249.
+P0248 - ENDOSCOPIC CYANOACRYLATE GLUE IN AN ACTIVELY BLEEDING GASTRIC TUMOR.
+Program No. P0248.
 ACG 2019 Annual Scientific Meeting Abstracts.
 San Antonio, Texas: American College of Gastroenterology.